 The Posterior Outer Core

-For optimal function in sports, structural balance of the core needs to be in place, and if you’re only focusing on your ab’s then you’re getting an isolated result.
+For optimal function in sports, the structural balance of the core needs to be in place, and if you’re only focusing on your ab’s then you’re getting an isolated result.

 The posterior chain stabilizes the efforts of the anterior chain, and it is these co-ordinated and controlled contractions that lead to moving correctly and with complete control.
 For you, that means moving with the greatest amount of energy efficiency on the ice.

 • Trunk extension